LiskArchive/lisk-core/docs/commands/passphrase.md

   $ lisk-core passphrase:encrypt

 OPTIONS
+  -o, --output=output          The output directory.
+Default will set to current working directory.

   -p, --passphrase=passphrase  Specifies a source for your secret passphrase.
 Command will prompt you for input if this
                                option is not set.
                                Examples: